saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/specialized-environments.md

 Real Device Cloud on Sauce Labs offers public and private mobile devices for users looking to expedite automated and live testing for their mobile apps.
 You can run a high volume of tests across a broad range of real devices without compromising performance, quality, or reliability.

-With Sauce Connect Proxy, you’ll have a secure tunnel for testing applications and websites on your local machine (or behind a firewall) against devices and browsers in the Sauce Labs Real Device Cloud.
+With Sauce Connect Proxy, you’ll have a secure tunnel for testing apps and websites on your local machine (or behind a firewall) against devices and browsers in the Sauce Labs Real Device Cloud.

 ### Security Considerations